 Montego Bay is Jamaica’s 2nd largest city and home to Sangster International Airport, the point of arrival for most travellers.
-It is also a bustling cruise ship port and popular destination for tourists seeking a fun tropical vacation.
-Located on the north coast, Montego Bay has no shortage of things to do including beautiful beaches, historic tours, horseback riding, and zip-lining.
-With all these activities and places to visit, it can be difficult choosing where you should spend your time.
+It is also a bustling cruise ship port and a popular destination for tourists seeking a fun tropical vacation.
+Located on the north coast, Montego Bay has no shortage of things to do, including beautiful beaches, historic tours, horseback riding, and zip-lining.
+With all these activities and places to visit, it can be difficult to choose where you should spend your time.
 Let the following list of the best things to do in Montego Bay inspire you to plan your trip today!

 Unmissable Montego Bay Attractions

 Montego Bay, Jamaica

 Built in 1770, Rose Hall is one of Jamaica’s historic plantation homes and the most visited place on the island.
 Considered to be one of the most haunted places in the world, this hilltop home was the former residence of Annie Palmer, who was known as the “White Witch of Rose Hall.”
 According to legend, she possessed evil and murdered three of her husbands and countless slaves during her reign of terror.
 Eventually killed by her slave lover, she now spends her nights walking the grounds after he put a curse on her body.
 Tours of Rose Hall Great House operate both during the day and at nighttime.
 In fact, the haunted night tour is the spookiest thing to do in Montego Bay, so don’t miss it!